imiled/DL_Tools_For_Finance/README.md

 This part can be fined tuned for each financial index or stock index (layers, optimmizer, metrics, dropout) but in this case we introduced a simplier case.
 We train and save the model, please refer to XX to see the convergence of the model.

 ## Evaluate the VGGsp500
 execute: python3 step4_evaluate_vggsp500_model.py
-This part will evaluate the model with the testing dataset
+This part will evaluate the model with the testing dataset that we generated in first step.
+We show the accuracy, the confusion matrix and the classification report

 ## Guess future market state from random image
 execute: step5_guess_future_marketstate_from_image.py